laketoolkit/icetable/README.md

 # icetable

 A fast CLI for Apache Iceberg table management.
-Inspect, optimize, vacuum, and manage snapshots with support for REST catalogs (Nessie, Polaris, etc.).
+Inspect, optimize, vacuum, and manage snapshots with support for REST catalogs (Polaris, Nessie, Tabular, etc.).

 ## Installation